deleeuwj1/CS1XA3/Assign1/README.md

-#README for Assignment 1
+README for Assignment 1

+Basic Requirements:

-#Function 1: informs user if the local repo is up to date with the remote repo
+  -Function 1: informs user if the local repo is up to date with the remote repo

-#Function 2: puts any changes since last commit in changes.log
+  -Function 2: puts any changes since last commit in changes.log

-#Function 3: put any line in this project with tag TODO in todo.log
+  -Function 3: puts any line in this project with tag #TODO in todo.log

-#Function 4: puts all syntax errors from haskell files in to error.log
+  -Function 4: puts all syntax errors from haskell files in to error.log

+"Custom Functions":

+  -moveUp is a function that asks the user if they would like to move up directories.
+If yes, the user is moved up however many directories they choose.